networknt/json-schema-validator/README.md

 </dependency>
 ```

-Note: Apache commons lang is included as a compile time dependency but is not
-required anymore.
-It is still included for the sake of older projects that
-depend on it as an accidental transitive runtime dependency.
-It is encouraged to
-exclude it as shown below and will be removed in a future release.
+**Note**: Up to version [1.0.81](https://github.com/networknt/json-schema-validator/blob/1.0.81/pom.xml#L99), the dependency `org.apache.commons:commons-lang3` was included as a runtime dependency.
+Starting with [1.0.82](https://github.com/networknt/json-schema-validator/releases/tag/1.0.82) it is not required anymore.

 #### Community